 Flashing a Sonoff Zigbee Dongle P to be used as a router

 I recently changed my Sonoff Zigbee Dongle P coordinator for a SMlight SLZB-06U.
-As it's a little bit more powerful 'antenna wise' , also being easier to update and install anywhere using a POE connection and so I had my Sonoff Dongle lying around doing nothing.
+As it's a little bit more powerful 'antenna wise' , also being easier to update and install anywhere using a POE connection and so I had a Sonoff Dongle -P lying around doing nothing.

 I'd seen posts about changing the Dongle to a router by flashing it, but every time I read these they were always too complicated to bother with, and then I came across the below post.